OBITORASU/terMEME/README.md

 python3 view.py
 ```
 ## Navigation
 Use your q key to quit the w3m preview inside your terminal.
-On the prompt pressing e will terminate the program and any other key will bombard you with more random images.
-If your terminal is incapable of displaying the images in it, it will switch you to an external view on imagemagick.
-In the second case pressing q twice will get you back to the prompt by quitting the preview for both imagemagick and w3m.
+On the user prompt pressing e will terminate the program, and any other button will be make the script continue to run.
+If your terminal is incapable of displaying the images inside it, it will switch you to an external view on imagemagick.
+In this case pressing, q for the first time will quit the imagemagick preview and then pressing it a second time will get you back to the user prompt by terminating the w3m prompt.

 ---
 **NOTE:**

-**Sometimes validating the subreddit might result in false positives, if you are certain the entered subreddit exists just try again and it should work.**
+**In rare cases, validating the subreddit might result in false positives, if you are certain the entered subreddit exists just try again once or twice and it should work.**

 ---